OPR-group-BNITM/vimop/README.md

 In any case, we recommend carefully reviewing your output (e.g. the alignment .bam files).

 We have created a reference database with our favourite viruses.
-However, you can also create your own.
+However, you can also easily create your own.
 For information on databases read further down.
 If you need assistance for setting up a reference dataset, please contact us.

 ## Hardware requirements

 This pipeline runs best on a powerful laptop or PC.
 We recommend at least 30 GB RAM and 16 CPUs.
 Depending on your dataset, the pipeline may also work on lower resources.
 You can change the parameters `--min_cpus`, `--min_ram`, `--min_disk_space_work_gb` and `--min_disk_space_out_gb` and the pipeline will run with less.
 However, this may or may not work, and it may take much longer, as some tools like Canu need quite some resources.

 ## Software dependencies